ggjulio/born2beroot/README.md

 	- [x] /usr/bin
 	- [x] /sbin
 	- [x] /bin
-- [ ] Create a simple script `monitoring.sh` in bash
+- [x] Create a simple script `monitoring.sh` in bash
-	- [ ] At startup: output few infos  every 5min (look at wall).
+	- [x] At startup: output few infos  every 5min (look at wall).
-		- [ ] No error must be visible
+		- [x] No error must be visible
-	- [ ] must always display:
+	- [x] must always display:
-		- [ ] Architecture of OS + kernel version
+		- [x] Architecture of OS + kernel version
-		- [ ] Number of physical core
+		- [x] Number of physical core
 		- [ ] Number of virtual core
-		- [ ] Available RAM and utilisation rate in %
+		- [x] Available RAM and utilisation rate in %
-		- [ ] Available memory and utilisation rate in %
+		- [x] Available memory and utilisation rate in %
 		- [ ] Processors utilisation rate in %
-		- [ ] Date and time of last reboot
+		- [x] Date and time of last reboot
-		- [ ] LVM is active or not
+		- [x] LVM is active or not
-		- [ ] Number of active connections
+		- [x] Number of active connections
-		- [ ] Number of users using the server
+		- [x] Number of users using the server
-		- [ ] IPv4 and MAC address of the server
+		- [x] IPv4 and MAC address of the server
-		- [ ] Number of commands executed with sudo program
+		- [x] Number of commands executed with sudo program
-	- [ ] You will also have to interrupt it without modifying it.		- [ ] Have a look at cron
+	- [ ] You will also have to interrupt it without modifying it.
+	- [ ] Have a look at cron

 ### Bonus part
 - [x] set up partitions with separation: / , home, var, srv, tmp, var/log